w3c-webmob/payments-use-cases/README.md

 On March 24-25 the W3C will hold a [Workshop on Web Payments](http://www.w3.org/2013/10/payments/Overview.html).
 We have been asked to submit our use cases to help define the work the W3C will do on web payments in the future.

+## Use Case Amalgamation
+In the sections below we have taken use cases from a selection of native and web mobile payment applications.
+In this section we will list the common use cases amongst those listed below.

+Mobile specific use cases or use cases which has a specific mobile implementation are marked with an [M].

+###Common Use Cases
+__Act of Payment__
+* Send / receive money to other users
+* Pay for goods and services from third parties
+* [M] Pay for goods and services in store
+* Request money from another user
+* Allow for reoccuring payments
+* Automated payments
+* [M] Streaming payments (pay-as-you-go)
+* Crowd-funding (all-or-nothing funding models)
+* Subscriptions
+* Delayed payments
+* Deposit payments directly to user's bank accounts
+* Micropayments
+* Enter into legally binding contracts
+* 3rd party contract arbitration
+* Buy and sell debt on an open market
+* Peer-to-peer loans via trust limits
+* Purchase via pin / identity
+* [M] Send Notifications
+* [M] Peer-to-peer payment

+__UI__
+* [M] Do not have to re-enter account information (RequestAutoComplete)
+* [M] Use of NFC, Bluetooth LE, QR Codes
+* [M] SMS-based payment
+* [M] Accept payments through mobile phone by swiping of a credit card on an encrypted card reader
+* Simple Web-based Payment Links
+* [M] One Touch Payments in mobile
+* Embedded form or Custom form
+* [M] Offline mobile payments

+__Refunds and Errors__
+* Retry failed payments
+* Invalidate charges and send receipts again
+* Refund payments

+__Security__
+* End-to-End Encryption
+* Automatic fraud protection
+* [M] Mobile-based two-factor authorization of large payment amounts
+* Skip signatures on small tickets

+__User Management__
+* Identify users by email
+* Identify users by phone number
+* Identify users by social network account
+* [M] Identify mobile users based on header injection
+* [M] Identify mobile users based on RADIUS lookup
+* [M] Identify mobile users based on SMS MO/MT fallback
+* Identify users by bank-issued OpenID
+* Allow multiple user accounts
+* Connect all your payment options and use them without revealing any financial details

+__Payment Methods__
+* Pay using credit and debit card
+* Link and pay by a bank acocunt
+* Cheques
+* Electronic balance transfer
+* Direct Debit
+* [M] Convert cash into identifier which you can use to spend at stores
+* Split balances between multiple payment options
+* Ability to add charges to mobile user's bill (for contract users) or discount from user account credit (for prepay users)  with a single API across countries/operators

+__Loyalty Schemes__
+* [M] Manage loyalty schemes

+__Wallets__
+* [M] Add funds via a wallet system
+* [M] Withdraw funds via a wallet system
+* [M] Pay via wallet system

+__Pay Receipts__
+* [M] Link mobile phone number to account and use for pay receipts
+* Proof-of-Purchase and Verifiable Digital Receipts

+__International Use Cases__
+* Acceptance of payments globally, and deposit into users bank account
+* Charge customers in their own local currency
+* Automatic foreign exchange
+* Alternative Currencies (Support for Bitcoin, Ripple, Ven, etc.)
+* Apply sales tax with geolocation

+__Vendor Use Cases__
+* [M] Turn mobile into Point-of-Sale Device
+* [M] Ability to re-sell digital content (automatic redistribution licenses)
+* Complete verifiability (digital signatures on assets, listings, digital receipts, and identity)
+* Decentralized, Machine-readable Metadata (Assets and Services)
+* Separation of Content from Licenses
+* [M] Generate revenue by applying your own transaction fees to payments on your platform

+###Developers-specific Use Cases
+See specific solutions for good API use cases / requirements:

+* Paypal
+* Google Wallet
+* Stripe
+* Balanced Payments
+* Paymill
+* GoCardless

+###Use Case Notes
+* Removed account viewing info (app specific)
+* Removed when you pay (app specific)
+* Removed security details (PCI compliant, SSL, tokenization, address verification system, and credit card security code for fraud protection, OAuth2, OpenID Connect)
+* Payment-end flows, so what happens at the bank (business issue)
+* Some digital currency related use cases that are the same for desktop and mobile
+* Removed payment plans (business issue)
 ## Payment Methods

 The following are examples of applications across web, iOS, Android and Windows Phone that allow users to pay for goods or services via various methods.